mbergerman/mbergerman.github.io/en/_posts/2021-11-15-real-time-arrhythmia-detection.md

 lang-ref: deteccion-de-arritmias-en-tiempo-real
 ---

-> This project was made for the *22.46 - Adaptive Signal Processing* course, in the Buenos Aires Institute of Technology (ITBA).
+> This project was made for the course *22.46 - Adaptive Signal Processing*, at the Buenos Aires Institute of Technology (ITBA).
 Professor: Ing.
 Marc Ressl.

 ## Part 1: LMS (Least Mean Squares)